Elizabeth M. Beal

 Judi has an optimistic outlook and driven desire to help these young students.
 She’ll tirelessly prepare for them, anticipate their needs, listen to their stressors, and champion their successes.
 In sum, she’ll meet these young adults where they are and serve as their safety net through college graduation.

 Judi earned her B.A. and Master’s degree in Psychology at Hamilton College and Boston College, respectively.
 She received her Ph.D. in Psychology from the University of Pennsylvania.
-Judi lives in Dedham, Massachusetts, with her husband and the youngest of their three daughters.
+Judi has three daughters and lives in Dedham, Massachusetts, with her husband.

 Katherine (Kat) Castañeda MacDonald, LICSW